canonical/notebook-operators/image-definitions/README.md

 git diff > ../kubeflow.patch
 ```

 Commit this patch to this repository.
+Commit `./kubeflow-patch-commit.txt` to this repository as well.
+This will ensure that it is possible to retrieve exact copy of the tree which `./kubeflow.patch` was based on.

 From time to time an update in upstream source, an addition of new container image, or a new vulnerability fix will require re-evaluation of image definitions.
 To perform difference analysis between upstream, set up a clean copy of upstream source, apply existing patch and diff the contents with current image definitions.